 - feasibility of kilovoltage arc therapy (KVAT) for treatments of deep seated tumors

-- improvements of x-ray fluorescence computed tomography (XFCT) imaging techniques
+- improvements of x-ray fluorescence computed tomography (XFCT) and photon-counting CT imaging

 All projects consist of two stages.
 In the first part, extensive Monte Carlo simulations are performed in order to optimize the next experimental part.
 Our expertise lies in more than 10 years of experience running Monte Carlo simulations with the EGSnrc codes, however, we are fairly knowledgeable of other Monte Carlo codes, such as MCNPX and TOPAS.
 A large portion of our work is, however, experimental, and will be conducted in our experimental lab.